vertexproject/synapse/docs/synapse/devguides/devops_docker.rst

     git branch names, git release tags, and dynamic Docker tags that track the latest tagged release.

-Application Specific Images
+Application-Specific Images
 ---------------------------
-The application specific images contain entry point scripts which launch their respective Synapse application Cells from the ``/vertex/storage`` directory.
+The application-specific images contain entry point scripts which launch their respective Synapse application Cells from the ``/vertex/storage`` directory.
 The details for these images can be found on Dockerhub:

 - `Aha <https://hub.docker.com/repository/docker/vertexproject/synapse-aha>`_